 Plan for your future

-To be awarded a Foundation VCAL, you must complete a learning program which contains a minimum of 10 credits.
+A VCAL program must contain curriculum that can be justified against the purpose statement of each of the VCAL strands.
+To be awarded a Senior VCAL, you must successfully complete a learning program, which contains a minimum of 10 credits.
 One credit is awarded on successful completion of 90-100 nominal hours of accredited curriculum.
 A certificate must contain two VCAL units at the award level (Personal Development Skills and Literacy) and other curriculum components from:

 - VCAL units